Graduate Program Admission Requirements for Program Consideration

 Thesis or Non-Thesis options

-1. Possession of a baccalaureate degree with a 2.5 overall GPA and a 3.0 GPA in the undergraduate major.
+1. Possession of a baccalaureate degree from an accredited institution with a competitive GPA (2.5 overall and 3.0 in the major preferred but not required) with an academic record that demonstrates success.

 2. Two letters of recommendation.